Here’s the first installment in my series, “Craft Room Ideas for Organization – Part 1”.

 4 Wicker Basket Set | Modular baskets are wonderful for all the places in your rooms.
 Works great for closets, shelves, and desktops.

 5 A Storage Basket | A beautiful basket that you can leave out on your desk, table, or next to the couch.
 Available in other colors and other shapes.

 6 Straw Purse | Okay, this purse was just too fun to pass up. ☺️

 7 Art Bin, 3 Pack | These are my absolute favorites.
 Great quality, large, multi-functional, stackable, and easy to carry!
 Love!

-I hope these ideas motivate you to clean out and organize your craft and sewing rooms.
-Stay tuned, next month I will keep on organizing with Part 2 in my series.
 How’s it going on your end?
-Let me know if you are getting things in order in your craft room and having success!
+Let me know if you are getting things under control in your craft room and having success!